Home » Symptoms » Cat Symptoms A-Z » Running Around

 Basics and possible causes

-The phenomenon of sudden running around in cats, often referred to as “zoomies”, can be attributed to several factors.
+The phenomenon of sudden running around in cats, often referred to as “zoomies,” can be attributed to several factors.
 One of the most common reasons is excess energy that the cat needs to release.
-Cats, especially younger or indoor cats who do not get enough exercise, tend to release this energy in the form of sudden running around.
+Cats, especially younger or indoor cats that do not get enough exercise, tend to release this energy in the form of sudden running around.

 Another possible reason is hunting behavior.
 Cats are natural hunters, and even domesticated cats retain this instinct.
-The running around can be an imitation of hunting behavior, especially when combined with stalking imaginary prey.
+Running around can be an imitation of hunting behavior, especially when combined with stalking imaginary prey.

 Medical causes should also be considered.
-Conditions such as hyperthyroidism, pain, or neurological problems can affect the cat’s behavior and lead to hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
+Diseases such as hyperthyroidism, pain, or neurological problems can affect the cat’s behavior and lead to hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
 In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins..
-Parasites such as fleas or mites can also cause discomfort, causing the cat to run around frantically.
+Parasites like fleas or mites can also cause discomfort, leading the cat to run around frantically.

 Typical accompanying symptoms